peterjc/thapbi-pict/docs/examples/recycled_water/pipeline.rst

     summary/recycled-water-custom.ITS1-long.samples.blast.tsv
     summary/recycled-water-custom.ITS1-long.samples.blast.xlsx

-Better, in that we are up to 39% of the reads with a taxonomic assignment (4261277 of 10933576 reads).
+Better, in that we are up to 34% of the unique sequences with a taxonomic assignment (1036 of 3053 ASVs).
 But how many of these are false positives?
 Sadly, we don't have any controls for this dataset in order to objectively assess the classifier performance of the various algorithm and database combinations.

 However we can say that this database and indeed the published *Oomycetes* ITS1 sequences in general is relatively sparse outside *Phytophthora* (and